compstorylab/sirius/README.md

 features for imputation models, as well as indicate potential unexpected relationships between variables

 ## Getting Started
+Sirius has two major components.
+The data processing tool and the graph tool.
+The data processing tool is a Python package that runs from the command line.
+The graph tool is a local web server that visualizes output from the data processor.
+Details for running each follow below.

 ### Prerequisites
 The software listed below are needed before getting started.